simsapa/simsapa-dictionary/README.md

                                         Mobi, mobi]
         --kindlegen_path <PATH>         The KindleGen tool must be available either (a) in the current folder with this tool, (b) in the system PATH, (c) declared with this option.
-        --markdown_path <PATH>          A single Markdown file to read dictionary entries from.
-Either this or 'markdown_paths_list' must be used.
+        --source_path <PATH>            A single Markdown file to read dictionary entries from.
+Either this or 'source_paths_list' must be used.
-        --markdown_paths_list <PATH>    A file with a list of Markdown file paths, one per line.
-Either this or 'markdown_path' must be used.
+        --source_paths_list <PATH>      A file with a list of Markdown file paths, one per line.
+Either this or 'source_path' must be used.
         --mobi_compression <INT>        Compression level, 0-2, as used by KindleGen.
 0: no compression, 1: standard DOC compression, 2: Kindle huffdic compression. [default: 0]  [possible values: 0, 1, 2]